GursehajHarika/barometricsensor/README.md

 # Unit and Production Testing

-Once the Case is completed.
+Once the case is completed.
-bring your PCB, SENSor and raspberry PI Fitted inside the case. and this is how you're final sensor complete with your case and PCB shuold look like.
+bring your PCB, Sensor and [Raspberry Pi] fitted inside the case. and this is how youre final sensor complete with your case and PCB shuold look like.